uic-library/Python_Intro/_episodes/07-Lists.md

 ## Other Operations with list

 ~~~
-lis1=[100,99,98,97]
-lis2=['abc','xyz',88,28,34,'ijk']
+pantry= ['flour',' baking powder','salt','white sugar','milk','egg','butter','cheese','yeast','vanilla extract','oregano','maple syrup','strawberry jam']
+new_items=['pepper','yeast','cinnamon','chilli flakes','oregano']

-print(len(lis1))     # The len() function is used to get the length of the list
+print(len(pantry))     # The len() function is used to get the length of the list
-lis3= lis1+lis2      #Adding/Concatenating two lists
+updated_pantry= pantry + new_items     #Adding/Concatenating two lists
-print(lis3)
+print(updated_pantry)
-print(lis3[-3:])     #Prints last 3 elements
+print(updated_pantry[-3:])     #Prints last 3 elements
 ~~~

 ~~~
 #Checking if an element is present in the list
-lis5=['Illinois','Indiana','Texas','Florida']

-'Illinois' in lis5   #The 'in' statement checks whether certain element is present in the list or not.
+'pepper' in updated_pantry   #The 'in' statement checks whether certain element is present in the list or not.
 If the element is present it returns True else False
-'Arizona' in lis5
+'yeast' in updated_pantry
-'Arizona' not in lis5 #Similar to 'in' statement
+'salt' not in updated_pantry #Similar to 'in' statement
 ~~~